In this article

 The Chattahoochee River below Buford Dam offers excellent trout fishing year-round.
 Coastal Georgia (St. Simons, Tybee, Sapelo) produces spotted sea trout, redfish, flounder, and tripletail in the marshes and creeks.

-Explore Georgia waters with GilledIt's directory at /us/fishing-pond-directory/georgia.
+Explore Georgia waters with GilledIt's Georgia directory.

 Frequently Asked Questions

-A resident annual license is $15 and a non-resident annual is $50.
-Add $10 (resident) or $30 (non-resident) for a Trout License.
-A 1-day non-resident license is $10.
+A resident annual license is $15, or $18.00 all-in online once Georgia's $3.00 transaction fee is added.
+A nonresident annual is $50.
+Add $10 (resident) or $25 (nonresident) for a Trout License.
+A 1-day nonresident license is $10 plus $3.50 for each additional day.

 SIP is a free annual registration required for all saltwater anglers age 16+ in Georgia.
 It tracks recreational catch and is included with your standard fishing license.